zenobio93/seat-docs/docs/developer_guides/package_development.md

 I think its important to keep in mind a few things about how SeAT is put together.
 The most important being a brief description of what each core package offers, and how you can integrate with them.
 For a breakdown on what the core packages provide, please refer the to [breakdown].

-SeAT 3 is written on [Laravel 5.5](http://laravel.com/docs/5.5).
+SeAT 4 is written on [Laravel 6](http://laravel.com/docs/6.x).
 A **very** good thing to do would be to actually read the documentation top->bottom and get an idea of what is possible with the framework.
 SeAT core packages make heavy use of many of the features, based directly of what has been interpreted by this very documentation.

-If you really want to start contributing packages, but juts cant get your head around this whole Laravel thing, then I can suggest you have a look at this excellent free course material covering the basics of what you will encounter in the SeAT codebase. [https://laracasts.com/series/laravel-5-fundamentals](https://laracasts.com/series/laravel-5-fundamentals)
+If you really want to start contributing packages, but just cant get your head around this whole Laravel thing, then I can suggest you have a look at this excellent free course material covering the basics of what you will encounter in the SeAT codebase. [https://laracasts.com/series/laravel-6-from-scratch](https://laracasts.com/series/laravel-6-from-scratch)

 ## Getting started